Watch Spike Lee’s powerful new short film about George Floyd on Twitter

 When the film came out, some prominent critics seemed to seize on the needless destruction of white-owned properties by black people as more offensive than the needless destruction of black bodies by white police.

-Here we are, 31 years later, engulfed in nationwide protests both peaceful and otherwise, while the pundit class and certain politicians appear more incensed by the uprisings than they are at George Floyd’s murder by cops.
+Here we are, 31 years later, engulfed in nationwide protests both peaceful and otherwise, while the pundit class and certain politicians appear more incensed by the uprisings than they are at George Floyd’s death at the hands of cops.

 Lee has remained a prominent voice in conversations about race since Do the Right Thing came out in 1989, all the way to his recent Oscar win for BlacKkKlansman.
-Over the weekend, he spoke out about Floyd’s murder by releasing a short film called 3 Brothers on Twitter.
-The film intercuts between the alarming similarities between his work of fiction and the deaths of not only Floyd, but also Eric Garner, who was famously killed by police in New York in 2014.
+Over the weekend, he spoke out about Floyd’s death by releasing a short film called 3 Brothers on Twitter.
+The film intercuts between the alarming similarities between his work of fiction and the deaths of not only Floyd but also Eric Garner, who was famously killed by police in New York in 2014.

-Have a look at the film below, although bear in mind that the images may induce trauma for some viewers, and expect more from Lee this week in the lead up to Friday’s release of his Netflix release, Da 5 Bloods.
+Have a look at the film below, although bear in mind that the images may induce trauma for some viewers, and expect more from Lee this week in the lead-up to Friday’s release of his Netflix film, Da 5 Bloods.

 3 Brothers-Radio Raheem, Eric Garner And George Floyd. pic.twitter.com/EB0cXQELzE